 TOTAL ANNUAL REMUNERATION : for overseas contracted teachers is calculated on Salary Scale A3 whereby points are awarded for i) “Qualifications” (10 for a qualified teacher - B.Ed. or PGCE), ii) “Years of Teaching Experience” up to a maximum of 12 years / points and iii) “Level of Responsibility” (e.g. Coordinator) with a minimum of 6 up to a maximum of 15.
 Some additional points are available for contributions to the House system, MUN, Accreditation Committees, etc. Hence most “salaries” fall into the range of $ 38,376.00 per year (20 points) up to $ 50,688.30 per year (42 points).

-V) Before arriving in Costa Rica to start work in the school, it is essential that a teacher obtains NEW (recently issued) copies of their Birth Certificate and Police Record Check and these must be legalised under the Apostille system (except Canada).
-Teachers presently working overseas will almost certainly need to return “home” to complete these procedures (or at least initiate the process and arrange for the completed documents to be sent on to Costa Rica).
+V) Before arriving in Costa Rica to start work in the school, it is essential that a teacher obtains NEW (recently issued) copies of their Birth (and Marriage?)
+Certificate and Police Record Check and these must be legalised under the Apostille system (except Canada).
+Teachers presently working overseas MAY need to return “home” to complete these procedures (or at least initiate the process and arrange for the completed documents to be sent on to Costa Rica).